 Maine Coon Characteristics

-Finally, this loyal cat breed are considered very ‘dog-like’ in nature, since they are highly intelligent and can be trained to perform simple tricks, like fetch.
-Their dog like characteristics don’t end there though, since you can also expect your cat to follow you from room to room, keeping you company like a dog does.
+Finally, this loyal cat breed is considered very dog-like in nature, since they are highly intelligent and can be trained to perform simple tricks, like fetch.
+Their dog-like characteristics don’t end there though, since you can also expect your cat to follow you from room to room, keeping you company as a dog does.

 Do Maine Coons Like Other Cats?

 One of the huge benefits of the Maine Coon cat breed is their characteristically gentle, docile and friendly nature.